-Derek Handley is a futurist, entrepreneur, designer and student.
+Derek Handley is an advisor to STILL, futurist, entrepreneur, designer and student.

 Derek created the charitable trust ‘Aera Foundation’ in 2015 as a studio to address social issues in imaginative ways.
 He is a General Partner Aera VC, an investor in climate and frontier technology ventures which was incubated at the foundation.
 He co-founded The B Team with Sir Richard Branson, a global team of icons acting as a catalyst for bold dialogue, courageous leadership and brave action toward a fairer, greener and more human economy.

 Derek and Aera have also created Wiser, a platform helping people ask better questions to develop self-knowledge and purpose in their lives.
 Wiser programs run at AUT University in Auckland where he is an Adjunct Professor; through workshops and as an online conversation and podcast series: Wiser Conversations.